MiyamotoAkira/website/_posts/2015-10-26-dailies-and-tasks.md

 Now, I do not know the previous experience of the team with dailies.
 But mine has been quite positive in the past.
 I have seen first hand the power of the dailies, and I have used them to great advantage to move forward projects.

 So, what is different now?
-What is making them so unuseful?
+What is making them so useless?

 ### The Scrum Definition

 First time that I encountered the dailies was when I learned Scrum.
 What has been done?
 What is going to be done?
-IS there any problems?
+Is there any problems?
 Are the three questions on a daily.
 I've found that the first two can easily be answered with the panel that holds the tasks/user stories and you only have to ask the last question.

+That last question is what makes the daily important, on my view.
+Is the one specific moment when you say: "we have to take action", without being disruptive nor transforming anyone into a micro-manager.

 ### The System